-People Are Using An Old Image Of A Woman Without A Headscarf To Illustrate The Iran Protests
+That Image Of A Woman Without Her Headscarf In Iran Isn't From The Current Protests.
+Here's Why.

 Alinejad went on to condemn Foreign Minister Mohammad Javad Zarif's remarks that the authorities would not harm peaceful protesters.
 "That’s a complete lie.
 We want to know where that girl is, because that girl, she didn’t get involved in any violence.
 It was just peaceful."

-Once images of the woman started circulating, right-wing personalities used the image to further their own agenda, making comparison between her actions and feminists in the West.
+Once images of the woman started circulating, right-wing personalities started using them to further their own agenda, making comparisons between her actions and feminists in the West.

-The image was picked up by both leftwing and rightwing news sites, which ran the photograph with articles about the Iranian protests – and their reformist character.
+The image was picked up by both left-wing and right-wing news sites, which ran it with articles about the Iranian protests and their reformist character.

 Rose Troup Buchanan is a reporter for BuzzFeed News and is based in London.